steven-wolfman/ubc-term-finder/dev-story.md

 np
 ```

 `np` will help you work interactively through the publication process, based on your local files.
+It looks for important issues like:

+- ensuring your git working directory is clean
+- ensuring you are in the branch you release from
-It looks for issues that we don't even mention below, like checking for unpulled changes to your project.
+- many more that we don't even mention below!

 ### `prepare` and `prepublishOnly`